 |Shaft Type: Straight||Shaft Type: Straight||Shaft Type: Straight||Shaft Type: Straight||Shaft Type: Straight|

 Bending Branches Angler Classic Paddle – Best for Fishing Kayaks

-Bending Branches’ Angler Classic is a design fisher can count on.
-It it’s long enough to accommodate the width of most fishing kayaks.
+Bending Branches’ Angler Classic is long enough to accommodate the width of most fishing kayaks.
 That adjustability helps, too, when you change the seat height in your ‘yak — a nice touch and a feature to keep in mind in your search for the right paddle.

-The blade has a hook retrieval system on it plus a measuring tape on the shaft to check your catch and see if its legal.
-If you plan on fishing you will definitely appreciate these features.
+The blade has a hook retrieval system on it plus a measuring tape on the shaft to check your catch and see if it is legal.

 |Adjustable length||Straight Shaft only|